argilla-io/argilla/docs/getting_started/concepts.rst

 Token classification record
 """""""""""""""""""""""""""

 Token classification kind-of-tasks are NLP tasks aimed to divide the input text into words, or syllabes, and assign certain values to them.
 Think about giving each word in a sentence its gramatical category, or highlight which parts of a medical report belong to a certain speciality.
-There are some popular ones like NER or POST-tagging.
+There are some popular ones like NER or POS-tagging.

 .. code-block:: python